ish/convertish/docs.rst

     class ScalarStringConverter(Converter):
         registry = scalar_string_registry

-For most uses, these types of 'adapter' style registrys are more than enough.
+For most uses, these types of 'adapter' style registrys are adequate.
 However, in some cases you might wish to change the way adapters work for particular keys or patterns.
-In order to do this, you can use a string as a key in the registry and this string will be used as a pattern match for the key at the point of conversion.
+In order to do this, you can use a string as a key in the registry and this string will be used as a pattern matcher for the key at the point of conversion.
+The following ini style converter demonstrates the need for this pattern of use.

 An 'ini' converter
 ------------------